bhalshaker/currency-conversion-tracker/README.md

 |/transactions/search|GET|Apply currency conversion on selected transaction based on applied search criteria|before (YYYY-MM-DD), after (YYYY-MM-DD), below(Decimal), exceed(Decimal), match(String), currency(String)|
 |/transactions|POST|Submit transaction lists to be converted|Transactions Array[id (integer), amount (Decimal), currency (String), description (String)]|

-## Brief description
-This project is a Flask-based web application designed to handle currency conversion for financial transactions.
-It provides APIs to fetch, search, and convert transaction data, leveraging external exchange rate APIs and robust data validation tools.
-## Start Flask Application
-To start the Flask application, follow these steps:

-1. Ensure you have Python 3.11 installed on your system.
-2. Install the required dependencies by running:
-    ```sh
-    pip install -r requirements.txt
-    ```
-3. Set the `FLASK_APP` environment variable:
-    ```sh
-    export FLASK_APP=app.py
-    ```
-4. Optionally, set the `FLASK_ENV` environment variable to `development` for debugging:
-    ```sh
-    export FLASK_ENV=development
-    ```
-5. Run the Flask application:
-    ```sh
-    flask run
-    ```
-    ## Data Folder

-    Ensure that the `data` folder contains a `transaction.csv` file.
-This file is used to store transaction data in CSV format for processing and conversion.
-You can populate it with sample data or real transaction records as needed.
 ## Getting Started
-### Getting Started

 To get started with the Currency Conversion Tracker project, follow these steps: